prisma/specs/cli/README.md

 Examples

-  Setup Prisma a new Prisma project
+  Setup a new Prisma project
   $ prisma2 init

   Introspect an existing database